oahlen/slides/nix/slides.md

   * New toolchain
   * New language
 * Many existing tools/projects may not be suitable for reproducibility in current form
+* Accumulates a lot of packages/versions
+  * Garbage collection included in tooling 🗑️
 * Documentation (organization) could be better
-* Powerful tool, but more powerful if everyone in a team uses it
+* Very powerful ... but more powerful if everyone in a team uses it

 ---